ifoxfoot/fqacalc/README.md

 - **cover_class**: A character string representing the cover method used.
-Acceptable cover methods are: `"percent_cover"`, `"carolina_veg_survey"`, `"braun-blanquet"`, `"doubinmire"`, and `"usfs_ecodata"`. `"percent_cover"` is the default and is recommended because it is the most accurate.
+Acceptable cover methods are: `"percent_cover"`, `"carolina_veg_survey"`, `"braun-blanquet"`, `"doubinmire"`, and `"usfs_ecodata"`. `"percent_cover"` is the default and is recommended.

 - **allow_duplicates**: Boolean (TRUE or FALSE).
 If TRUE, allow duplicate entries of the same species.
 If FALSE, do not allow species duplication.
-Setting `allow_duplicates` to TRUE is best for calculating metrics for multiple plots/quadrants which potentially contain the same species.
-Setting `allow_duplicates` to FALSE is best for calculating metrics for a single plot/quadrant, where each species is entered once along with its total cover value.
+See cover-weighted function description.
+Setting `allow_duplicates` to TRUE is best for calculating metrics for multiple plots which potentially contain the same species.
+Setting `allow_duplicates` to FALSE is best for calculating metrics for a single plot, where each species is entered once along with its total cover value.

 #### Functions